-In 2011; CORE Charter School, in operation since 1998 and fully WASC accredited, offered Intro to Aerospace as a single high school course to encourage student interest.
-Students began learning about aviation history, science, growing technology, and the aviation industry.
-Within two years, due to its popularity, staff added an advanced course, Guided Flight Discovery, in which students prepared to pass the FAA
+In 2011 CORE Charter School offered Intro to Aerospace as a single high school course to encourage student interest.
+Students began learning about aviation history, science, growing technology and the aviation industry.
+Within two years, due to its popularity, an advanced course was added: Guided Flight Discovery, in which students prepared to pass the FAA Private Pilot Knowledge Exam.